sphinx-doc/sphinx/doc/man/sphinx-build.rst

      If :confval:`language` is set to ``'ja'``, build LaTeX files and run them through :program:`platex/dvipdfmx`, rather.

-   **latexpdfja**
-     Build LaTeX files and run them through :program:`platex/dvipdfmx`.
-     As :progname:`platex` is a TeX-engine designed for use with Japanese LaTeX document classes, this is a priori not recommended (nor needed, see previous item.)

    **info**
      Build Texinfo files and run them through :program:`makeinfo`.